 It’s November!
 Halloween has passed, and Christmas songs are on the horizon.
-So as we wait for the festivities to kick in proper, here are our favourite recently released singles, from the musically varied Panoptic team.
+So as we wait for the festivities to kick in proper, here are our favourite singles of the week, from the musically varied Panoptic team.
 Lets see how long it takes before they get Christmas themed… Enjoy and let us know what you’ve been listening to!
 You can listen to our Spotify playlist, and follow us, here.

 Freddie Metherell, ‘The Sun’ by Myd

 It’s not hard to debate that Autumn has firmly arrived.
 Sun seekers shouldn’t fear however as Myd, a French producer and alumni of La Fémis, has the perfect remedy to push back those long cold nights.
 ‘The Sun’ is another laid back feel-good French house tune to add to an ever-growing list.
 Woozy guitars glimmer and birds chirp merrily throughout the track, helping you clasp to the last of the evening sun.
 Add to this the delicate vocal melody, and this song has me asking, couldn’t the summer drag on a little longer?

 Brooklyn Jones, ‘Love Me More’ by Chase and Status

 The combination of Emeli Sandé’s gloriously strong voice, and the production power of Chase and Status makes this an extremely powerful tune.
 If it’s not already on your playlist it definitely should be, and if it’s not the soundtrack for the next Olympics/Paralympics I would be extremely surprised.
 This is the track you use to hype up before a night out or before you deliver that boss-ass presentation.
 It’s god-damn empowering.
 Taken from Chase and Status’ fourth and most recent album Tribe, released in August this year, it has the strength to be one of the stand-out singles from it.